Molotov–Ribbentrop Pact: Munich Conference

 Hitler's fierce anti-Soviet rhetoric was one of the reasons that Britain and France decided that Soviet participation in the 1938 Munich Conference on Czechoslovakia would be both dangerous and useless.
 In the Munich Agreement that followed the conference agreed to a German annexation of part of Czechoslovakia in late 1938, but in early 1939 it had been completely dissolved.
 The policy of appeasement toward Germany was conducted by the governments of British Prime Minister Neville Chamberlain and French Prime Minister Édouard Daladier.
 The policy immediately raised the question of whether the Soviet Union could avoid being next on Hitler's list.
-The Soviet leadership believed that the West wanted to encourage German aggression in the East and to stay neutral in a war initiated by Germany in the hope that Germany and the Soviet Union would wear each other out and put an end to both regimes.
+Meanwhile the Soviet leadership believed that the West wanted to encourage German aggression in the East.

 For Germany, an autarkic economic approach and an alliance with Britain were impossible and so closer relations with the Soviet Union to obtain raw materials became necessary.
 Besides economic reasons, an expected British blockade during a war would also create massive shortages for Germany in a number of key raw materials.
 After the Munich Agreement, the resulting increase in German military supply needs and Soviet demands for military machinery made talks between the two countries occur from late 1938 to March 1939.
 Also, the third Soviet five-year plan required new infusions of technology and industrial equipment.
 German war planners had estimated serious shortfalls of raw materials if Germany entered a war without the Soviet supply.

 On 31 March 1939, in response to Germany's defiance of the Munich Agreement and the creation of the Protectorate of Bohemia and Moravia, Britain pledged its support and that of France to guarantee the independence of Poland, Belgium, Romania, Greece and Turkey.
 On 6 April, Poland and Britain agreed to formalise the guarantee as a military alliance, pending negotiations.
 On 28 April, Hitler denounced the 1934 German–Polish declaration of non-aggression and the 1935 Anglo–German Naval Agreement.

 In mid-March 1939, attempting to contain Hitler's expansionism, the Soviet Union, Britain and France started to trade a flurry of suggestions and counterplans on a potential political and military agreement.
 Informal consultations started in April, but the main negotiations began only in May.
 Meanwhile, throughout early 1939, Germany had secretly hinted to Soviet diplomats that it could offer better terms for a political agreement than could Britain and France.